AlexChalakov/awesome-generative-ai-companies/readme.md

 ## Vertical Application

-A vertical application is software that is defined and built according to a user’s specific requirements in order to achieve specific functions and processes that are unique to that user.
+A vertical application is software that is defined and built according to a user's specific requirements in order to achieve specific functions and processes that are unique to that user.
 It is usually customized for a target enterprise or organization in order to meet its own special needs.

 ### Health & Drug Discovery

 #### $5 - 15MM

-- [Sorcero](https://www.sorcero.com/) - "An enterprise AI-powered medical analytics solution purpose-built for Life Sciences.”
+- [Sorcero](https://www.sorcero.com/) - "An enterprise AI-powered medical analytics solution purpose-built for Life Sciences."

 Fundraised around $5.1 - 15.1MM according to [Crunchbase](https://www.crunchbase.com/organization/sorcero) and [DealRoom](https://app.dealroom.co/companies/sorcero)

-- [AtroposHealth](https://www.atroposhealth.com/) - "Rapidly provides personalized real-world evidence for any clinical decision.”
+- [AtroposHealth](https://www.atroposhealth.com/) - "Rapidly provides personalized real-world evidence for any clinical decision."

 Fundraised $14MM according to [Crunchbase](https://www.crunchbase.com/organization/atropos-health) and [DealRoom](https://app.dealroom.co/companies/atroposhealth)

-- [Ordaos](https://ordaos.bio/) - "Help pharma and biotech partners around the world discover & deliver safer and more effective therapeutics in a fraction of the time with the novel power of AI-designed miniPRO™ proteins.”
+- [Ordaos](https://ordaos.bio/) - "Help pharma and biotech partners around the world discover & deliver safer and more effective therapeutics in a fraction of the time with the novel power of AI-designed miniPRO™ proteins."

 Fundraised around $5 - 10.6MM according to [Crunchbase](https://www.crunchbase.com/organization/ordaos-bio) and [DealRoom](https://app.dealroom.co/companies/ordaos)

-- [Atomica.ai](https://atomica.ai/) - "Gives you a complete, end-to-end solution to unlock the benefits of digital dentistry so you can achieve more growth, efficiency, and peace of mind.”
+- [Atomica.ai](https://atomica.ai/) - "Gives you a complete, end-to-end solution to unlock the benefits of digital dentistry so you can achieve more growth, efficiency, and peace of mind."

 Fundraised $10MM according to [PitchBook](https://pitchbook.com/profiles/company/493149-61)

-- [Profluent](https://www.profluent.bio/) - "An AI-first protein design company.”
+- [Profluent](https://www.profluent.bio/) - "An AI-first protein design company."

 Fundraised $9MM according to [Crunchbase](https://www.crunchbase.com/organization/profluent-bio)